bugsounet/EXT-SpotifyCanvasLyrics/README.md

  This plugins have no position and no configuration !
  It will scan require plugins for auto-configure and will use a popup in fullscreen for displaying

- # Using

-  * Fullscreen interface will be displayed automaticaly when you play spotify music in your mirror
-  * Touchscreen function added (Seek, shuffle, previous, play/pause, next, repeat)
-  * Seek with TouchScreen added (progress bar)
-  * Volume control with TouchScreen added (volume bar)

  # Update